corsairmarks/enigmatic_shipset_terraform_station_aesthetic/mod/README.md

 Do you like terraform stations from my mod [Aesthetic Terraform Stations](https://steamcommunity.com/sharedfiles/filedetails/?id=2622411084)?
 Do you also want to have properly-skinned terraform stations for the [Enigmatic Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2545512457)?
 Then this mod is for you!

+MadamLava hand-crafted a special model just for terraform stations - available only with this mod!

 # Changes

 Adds a terraform station definition with an active terraforming beam for graphical culture `aoshtai_01`, required for Aesthetic Terraform Stations to apply the correct appearance.